-- check all seams/joins near any leaks, if the felt hasn’t adhered sufficiently it may allow water to a pass through.
+- check all seams/joins near any leaks, if the felt hasn’t adhered sufficiently it may allow water to pass through.

-- can the rainwater pipe be relocated or an additional pipe laid across the flat roof to minimise the amount water (and thus wear and tear) on the roof?
+- can the rainwater pipe be relocated or an additional pipe laid across the flat roof to minimise the amount of water (and thus wear and tear) on the roof?